Ryagg/st-archive/README.md

 #### **Contact page**

 The contact page features a contact form.
-The form uses form-validation and all input fields except the subject have to be filled out for the user to be able to submit the form.
+The form uses form validation and all input fields except the subject have to be filled out for the user to be able to submit the form.
 Users have the option to clear the form content.
 When the user submits the form a flash message informs the user about the successful submission and the form is cleared.
 Flask-Mail is used to inform the site owner about user messages including the message text and the user's email address.

 #### **404 page**